‘The independent’

 Try to put away monies while you earn it for the eventual tax bill – Put the monies in a separate interest-bearing bank account.
 It is much easier to put small regular sums away towards a future tax bill than trying to come up with the funds at the last minute.

-Keep track of your turnover – if you go above the VAT threshold on a rolling 12-month basis, you have only one month to register in order to avoid a penalty for late registration.
+Keep track of your turnover – if you go above the VAT threshold on a rolling 12-month basis, you have only one month to register to avoid a penalty for late registration.

 How are you going to keep your records and issue invoices?
 Do you want a system that costs you more but makes your life easier?